peter1745/peter1745.github.io/src/introduction.md

 I'm not the only person who has contributed to this.
 I've had some help with certain parts of it, so I wanted to make sure to mention anyone that has helped out.

 - **Marca**, provided build instructions for Mac OSX

+## The Game Engine Series
+As I've mentioned this guide *isn't* meant to teach you how to write a fully fledged scripting engine.
+But there *is* a series on YouTube that *does* cover writing a scripting engine in C++, the [Game Engine Series](https://www.youtube.com/playlist?list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) from [The Cherno](https://www.youtube.com/c/TheChernoProject).

+The scripting engine that he's writing is based on the scripting engine that I wrote for Hazel, and he does reference this guide as well.
+I highly recommend watching the C# scripting related episodes if you're interested in how you can design an actual scripting API.

+Understandably there's a *lot* of different ways of writing a scripting engine, and there's no "correct" way of doing so, although there are worse ways and better ways, as with everything.